 In 2020, as concerns about the COVID-19 pandemic rippled worldwide, youth audiences turned to the digital campfire platform TikTok.
 Small communities with like-minded individuals cropped up around distinct subcultures (such as #cottagecore, #darkacademia, and #witchtok) and provided young people with an avenue for interaction even when they had to social distance and quarantine.

-What’s a digital campfire?
-In short, it’s a social media micro-community.
-These offer a space of safety and belonging to the youth community, typically those between 12 and 24.
+What are digital campfires?
+According to Sara Wilson’s article in the Harvard Business Review, they’re “closed, and often more private and interactive online spaces.”
+In other words, it’s a social media micro-community that offers a space of safety and belonging to the youth community, typically those between 12 and 24.
 Platforms such as TikTok, Roblox and Snapchat offer less interference from “authorities” and allow for a more private online experience where youth can bond over mutual interests.

 It might seem like these examples fall under the definition of a mainstream site, but the key difference is who uses them and where they congregate.
-TikTok has more than 1 billion monthly users, for example, but about 47 percent are under 30.
+TikTok has over 1 billion monthly users, for example, but about 47% are under 30.
 And unlike Facebook, which acts more like a broadcasting medium for individuals, digital campfires cater to niche audiences and give youth a private space to use their voices and experiment with their identities.

 It’s clear that the usefulness of digital campfires extends far beyond shared experiences and entertainment.
 But what state and local governments might not realize, however, is that these platforms offer an extraordinary avenue to reach and mobilize young constituents.